Gangtey Lodge, Phobjikha Valley

 Restaurants & Bars

-• We have 1 main lodge restaurant that serves a la carte Bhutanese, Asian and Western dishes.
-Our rates are either on Half Board (breakfast and dinner) or Full Board (all meals).
+•We have 1 main lodge restaurant that serves a la carte Bhutanese, Asian and Western dishes.
+Our rates are either Half Board (breakfast and dinner) or Full Board (all meals)

-• Our Executive Chef is from Malaysia, Chef Soh, and our Pastry Chef is from the Phillippines, Tracy.
+•Our Executive Chef is from Australia, Chef Adrian, and our Pastry Chef is from the Phillippines, Tracy.

-• All of our produced is sourced as locally as possible, with very little imported from outside of Bhutan
+•All of our produce is sourced as locally as possible, with very little imported from outside of Bhutan

-• We offer our guests a wide range of professional spa treatments in their suite.
-The suites are large enough for this setup and enjoy being in their room and soaking in the feature bath after their treatment.
+• We offer our guests a wide range of professional spa treatments in the comfort of their suite.
+The suites are large enough for 2 persons to enjoy a massage in their room and soaking in the feature bath after their treatment

 Corporate & Celebration Events

-• For celebrations (birthdays, wedding, Chinese New Year, Christmas) guests can block out either West or East lodge containing 6 suites each for great er privacy.
+• For celebrations (birthdays, weddings, Chinese New Year, Christmas) guests can block out either West or East lodge containing 6 suites each for great er privacy.

 Extra Notable Features